-The F-1 Visa is a “non-immigrant” visa, meaning that it is for temporary use and is not meant to lead to a permanent stay in the U.S. The consular officer who makes the decision on your visa application is required to think of you as someone who plans to come to the U.S. and stay permanently (an “immigrant”) and you must prove that you intend to return to your country after completing studies.
+The F-1 Visa is a “non-immigrant” visa, meaning that it is for temporary use and not meant to lead to a permanent stay in the U.S. The consular officer who makes the decision on your visa application is required to think of you as someone who plans to come to the U.S. and stay permanently (an “immigrant”), and you must prove that you intend to return to your country after completing studies.
 U.S. law very clearly states that F visas may be given only to persons who intend to remain in the U.S. temporarily.
 This rule is the number one reason for denials of student visa applications.

-The other important rules are:
+The other important rules include:

 (1) You must have a definite academic or professional objective.
 You must know what you are going to study and where it will lead.